BMX Racer's Guide to Whisper Transcription

 WER = Word Error Rate.
 Lower is better. large-v3 at 3% means roughly 3 mistakes per 100 words on clean audio.

-For most content creators, medium is the sweet spot: fast enough to process an hour of footage in 15 minutes, accurate enough to publish captions without heavy editing.
+For most creators, the medium model is perfect: fast enough to process an hour of footage in 15 minutes, and accurate enough for publishing.

 Installation